First Time Linux

 Current status

 Unfortunately that laptop is now deceased, and in its place is a new desktop system based on a Shuttle barebone.
 It's now used for similar things to the laptop, but it's obviously less mobile, more powerful, and has a bigger screen with higher resolution.
-Also it's running Debian linux, not Mandriva, and using Gnome instead of KDE.
+Also it's running Debian linux, not Mandriva, and using Gnome Maté instead of KDE.
 So some of the tools are different, and some the same.
-At the moment it's got OpenOffice, Iceweasel, Gimp, Inkscape, Java, Java3d, eclipse, python, sed, octave, digikam, gpsbabel, Prune, hugin, Icedove, gftp, transmission, ekiga, Rhythmbox, Kile, Bluefish, Meld, Stellarium, K3b, Subversion, Google Earth, Skype, Cheese and of course frozen bubble.
+At the moment it's got OpenOffice LibreOffice, Iceweasel Firefox, Gimp, Inkscape, Java, Java3d, eclipse, python, sed, octave, digikam, gpsbabel, gpsprune, hugin, Icedove Thunderbird, gftp, transmission, ekiga, Rhythmbox, Kile, Bluefish, Meld, pdflatex, VLC, Stellarium, K3b, Subversion, Google Earth, Skype and jitsi.
 Plus also World of Goo!
+It's currently running Debian oldstable (Jessie) with Maté after a long time with Wheezy/Maté and Squeeze/Gnome2.
+Unfortunately java applications look a bit awful with OpenJdk so if anyone knows of a fix please let me know.
+Oh, and I put in an additional SSD recently which has speeded everything up enormously.

 Another addition to the family in 2011 is an Acer Aspire One netbook for doing stuff on the train or at the kitchen table or while lying on the sofa.
-It's now got Debian Squeeze, Gnome, and a subset of the above applications.
-Mainly it's being used for browsing, emailing and skyping (using the built-in camera of course), but eclipse is on there too now (together with subclipse and pydev) so I can use it for playing with java and python as well.
-Any stuff being worked on on the netbook is synced before and afterwards.
+After starting with Debian Squeeze and Gnome 2, it's now running Linux Mint and Maté, and a subset of the above applications.
+Mainly it's being used for browsing, emailing, developing with eclipse, java and python, and general writing and documentation.
+Plus it's a very convenient way of controlling the new pi (see next paragraph) over ssh.
+Any stuff being worked on on the netbook is synced before and afterwards with the Shuttle using rsync over ssh or scp.

 Latest Updates